How Out-of-Distribution Data Hurts Semi-Supervised Learning: Introduction

-A general approach to robust SSL against OODs is to assign a weight to each unlabeled example based on some criteria and minimize a weighted training or validation loss.
-In particular,~\citep{yan2016robust} applied a set of weak annotators to approximate the ground-truth labels as pseudo-labels to learn a robust SSL model.~\citep{chen2019distributionally} proposed a distributionally robust model that estimates a parametric weight function based on both the discrepancy and the consistency between the labeled data and the unlabeled data.~\citep{chen2020semi} proposed to weight the unlabeled examples based on an estimation of predictive-uncertainty for each unlabeled example to discard the potentially irrelevant samples having low confidence scores and estimate the parameters by optimizing a regularized training loss.
-A state-of-the-art method~\citep{guo2020safe}, called safe SSL, considers a shallow neural network to predict the weights of unlabeled examples and estimate the parameters of the neural network based on a clean labeled set via bi-level optimization.
+A typical approach to robust SSL against OODs is to assign a weight to each unlabeled example based on some criteria and minimize a weighted training or validation loss.
+In an ideal weighting scheme, positive weights should be assigned only to ID samples while zero weights should be assigned to OOD samples. ~\citet{yan2016robust} applied a set of weak annotators to approximate the ground-truth labels as pseudo-labels to learn a robust SSL model.~\cite{chen2019distributionally} proposed a distributionally robust model that estimates a parametric weight function based on both the discrepancy and the consistency between the labeled data and the unlabeled data. \cite{chen2020semi} (UASD) proposed to weigh the unlabeled examples based on an estimation of predictive uncertainty for each unlabeled example.
+The goal of UASD is to discard potentially irrelevant samples having low confidence scores and estimate the parameters by optimizing a regularized training loss.

+A state-of-the-art method~\cite{guo2020safe}, called DS3L, considers a shallow neural network to predict the weights of unlabeled examples and estimate the parameters of the neural network based on a clean labeled set via bi-level optimization.
 It is common to obtain a dataset composed of two parts, including a relatively small but accurately labeled set and a large but coarsely labeled set from inexpensive crowd-sourcing services or other noisy sources.